 I am comfortable with public speaking.

 And after a year or seventeen of being a recluse, subjecting only my dog to my humor ("don't eat that banana peel, Finn, it's very unappealing!")
-I can be found on social media; instagram, my Facebook page and twitter.
+I can be found writing on instagram at @itsamydenby.

 Thank you so much for coming to check out my site.